DanielPajita/DanielPajita/README.md

 I mainly work with:

 - 🐍 Python
 - 📊 Stata
+- 🔵 R

 In my GitHub, you will find:

-- 📊 Data analysis projects.
+- 📊 Data analysis projects
-- 🧪 Scripts for data cleaning and processing.
+- 🧪 Scripts for data cleaning and processing
-- 📦 Applied econometric work.
+- 📦 Applied econometric work
-- 📝 Notes and materials from my studies in data science.
+- 📝 Notes and materials from my studies in data science

 If you have any questions, please feel free to contact me: